girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 ![LED](/assets/images/articles/2015/05/rpi-led.jpg "LED on")

-Initially, I tested with Raspberry Pi's 3.3V Pin (Red wire) to see if LED lights up just fine, then, re-wire the red wire to a GPIO pin so I could light LED programmatically.
+Initially, I tested with Raspberry Pi's 3.3V Pin (Red wire) to see if LED lights up just fine, then, re-wire the red wire to a GPIO pin (in this example, GPIO 4, at Physical pin 7; There are two different pin number schemes!) so I could light LED programmatically.

 ![Circuit](/assets/images/articles/2015/05/fritzing-led-400_bb.png "LED circuit")
 *I used this super awesome open-source tool, [Fritzing](http://fritzing.org/) to draw the breadboard!*